chrplr/PCBS-LexicalDecision/README.md

 ### Words

-We used the database Lexique383 available at 'http://www.lexique.org/databases/Lexique383/Lexique383.tsv'
+To get lexial frequency information, we used the [Lexique database](http://www.lexique.org).
+More precisely, we used the table `Lexique383.tsv` available at 'http://www.lexique.org/databases/Lexique383/Lexique383.tsv'

-We selected 4 subsets of nouns and verbs, of length comprosed between 5 and 8, with the following script (`select-word-from-lexique.py`):
+From this table we randomly selected four subsets of nouns and verbs, of length comprosed between 5 and 8 letters.
+The code to select the materials is in the script (`select-word-from-lexique.py`), which must be ran with:

      python select_word_from_lexique.py

-This yielded 4 lists of 20 items in four files:
+to yield 4 lists of 20 items, saved in four files:

     nomhi.txt  nomlo.txt  verhi.txt  verlo.txt